TRAINING TIPS

 Cardio Type: Boxing

-Warming up is always key: 10mins of moderate biking or jogging
+Warming up is always key: 10mins of moderate biking

 Stretching follows: hold every stretch for 30secs